-Cursor 2.0 Review: The Multi-Agent Editor Redefining Coding in 2026
+Cursor 2.0 Review: The Multi-Agent IDE Redefining Coding

 Quick Executive Summary: